Towards sustainability: benefit from subsidies and schemes

 Deduct investment costs from taxable profit

 Do you want to buy environmentally friendly business assets with a tax advantage?
 Make use of the Environmental Investment Allowance (MIA).
-This scheme allows you to deduct up to 45 percent of your investment costs from your taxable profit.
+This scheme allows you to deduct up to 45% of your investment costs from your taxable profit.
 As a result, you pay less tax.
 Combine MIA and Vamil for extra benefit.

 Sustainable financing